-After Forbes released their annual Billionaires List in 2020, a revelation emerged: Out of the 615 billionaires in America, just six of them are African American.
+After Forbes released their annual Billionaires List in 2020, a revelation emerged: Out of the 615 billionaires in America, just seven of them are African American.
 Only one of those six Black billionaires is a woman.

 It’s nearly impossible to become a billionaire in America to start with, but it’s especially difficult if you’re Black.
 One out of three billionaires in the United States aren’t self-made, but instead inherited it from generations of passed down wealth.
 Just a century ago, most Black people weren’t even allowed to own significant amounts of property, much less start a successful business.

 In the early 20th century, Black people were often able to get rich only by sheer chance.
 Perhaps the most famous example is Sarah Rector, who became a millionaire at age 12.
 As a descendent of slaves owned by Native Americans, the land she was granted was found to contain copious amounts of oil.
 At one point, she was so wealthy that she was legally declared white.

 Other than winning the proverbial lottery, the only other way a Black person could get rich back then was if he or she happened to be an expert on a niche product in the business world.
 For instance, Madam C.J.
 Walker became enormously wealthy thanks to her signature hair products, which addressed the widespread issue of hair loss.

 Even today, many Black entrepreneurs feel shut out from the traditional business world, which forces them to look for other ways to make money.
 This is especially clear in the three comma club.